 The field of play is divided into two halves by a halfway line.
 The centre mark is indicated at the midpoint of the halfway line.
 A circle with a diameter of 1000 mm is marked around it.
-The Defence Area A defence area is defined at each end of the field as follows: A semicircular arc is drawn into the field of play with its centre at the midpoint between the goalposts and a radius of 500 mm.
-Two quarter circles with a radius of 500 mm are drawn on the field of play.
+The Defence Area A defence area is defined at each end of the field as follows: Two quarter circles with a radius of 500 mm are drawn on the field of play.
 These quarter circles are connected by a line parallel to the goal line.
 The exact configuration is depicted in Fig. 1.
 The area bounded by this arc and the goal line is the defence area.
 Penalty Mark Within each defence area a penalty mark is made 450 mm from the midpoint between the goalposts and equidistant to them.
 The mark is a 10 mm diameter circle of white paint.
 Goals Goals must be placed on the centre of each goal boundary.
 They consist of two 160 mm vertical side walls joined at the back by a 160 mm vertical rear wall.
-The inner face of the goal has tomay be covered with an energy absorbing material such as foam to help absorb ball impacts and lessen the speed of deflections.
+The inner face of the goal has to be covered with an energy absorbing material such as foam to help absorb ball impacts and lessen the speed of deflections.
 The goal walls, edges, and tops are white in color.
 There is a round steel cross bar that runs across the top of the goalmouth and parallel to the goal line.
 It is no larger than 10 mm in diameter, but is sufficiently strong to deflect the ball.
 The bottom of the bar is 155 mm from the field surface, and the bar is dark in color to minimise interference with vision systems.
 The top of the goal is covered in a thin net to prevent the ball from entering the goal from above.
 It is attached securely to the cross bar and goal walls.
 The distance between the side walls is 700 mm.
 The goal is 180 mm deep.
 The distance from the lower edge of the crosswire to the playing surface is 150 mm.
 The floor inside the goalmouth is the same as the rest of the playing surface.
 The goal walls are 20 mm thick.